molecule/molecule.github.io/index.md

         content: Arrived in Sweden!
 Brrrr!
 Excited for our presentation and demo at <a href="https://tei.acm.org/2018/">TEI.</a>
         date: 16 Mar 2018
     -
-        content: Honored to be funded by the amazing <a href="http://bcnm.berkeley.edu/">Berkeley Center for New Media</a> to present at TEI and CHI!
+        content: Honoured to be funded by the amazing <a href="http://bcnm.berkeley.edu/">Berkeley Center for New Media</a> to present at TEI and CHI!
         date: 6 Mar 2018
     -
         content: My <a href="http://cearto.com/projects/guardians">class project</a> in collaboration with <a href="http://cearto.com/">César</a>, Sarah, Eric, and Richard was accepted to DIS 2018!